 1966 rows × 1 columns

 This is a lot of rows: 1966.
 Then, as our last two steps, say we want to identify the neighborhoods on Geary with the most permits.
-One way to do so is by appending a 'sort_values' followed by a 'value_counts'.
+One way to do so is by appending a'sort_values'

 In [4]: